torvalds/linux/Documentation/maintainer/feature-and-driver-maintainers.rst

 Corporate structures
 --------------------

-To an outsider the Linux kernel may resemble a hierarchical organization with Linus as the CEO.
+To an outsider the GNU/Linux kernel may resemble a hierarchical organization with Linus as the CEO.
 While the code flows in a hierarchical fashion, the corporate template does not apply here.
-Linux is an anarchy held together by (rarely expressed) mutual respect, trust and convenience.
+GNU/Linux is an anarchy held together by (rarely expressed) mutual respect, trust and convenience.

 All that is to say that managers almost never make good maintainers.